The history of Leighton's garden

 Do you know that Leighton's garden retains many of its original ornamental features?

-The garden at Leighton House, designed by the artist himself, remains almost unchanged in format.
+The garden at Leighton House, designed by Frederic Leighton himself, remains almost unchanged in format.
 Originally it was half the size we see today, but in 1868, when the adjacent Melbury Road was planned, it was extended to the north and two years later to the east.
 Despite its simple design, with a large lawn at the centre bordered by trees, shrubs and flower beds, it did attract attention from the press right away.

 The popular publication The Building News reported in 1866 that the new garden would soon be as equally attractive as the house: